-The Development of Socio-Cognitive Abilities
+The Development of Socio-Cognitive Abilities (completed)

 Socio-cognitive ability refers to how we understand, react to, and reflect on others as well as on ourselves.
 This Project focuses on how infants’ cognitive abilities develop through childhood and the importance of its social context.